willcurtis/macchanger/README.md

 ## Credits

 - Original script and idea by **shilch** – <https://github.com/shilch/macchanger>
-- Modernisation, vendor lookup and Homebrew formula suggestions by community contributors.
+- Modernisation, vendor lookup and Homebrew packaging by **Will Curtis** and community contributors.

-If you publish your fork, please make sure to keep attribution to the original author and clearly document any changes you make.
+If you publish further changes, please keep attribution to the original author and clearly document any modifications.